AFRICA

 30) Stage of transaction when notification must be filed

-Notifiable transactions must be notified to the CCI at any time after the occurrence of the trigger event, but before the transaction is completed/closed (entirely or partially).
+Notifiable transactions must be notified to the CCI at any time after the occurrence of the trigger event, but before the transaction is consummated (entirely or partially).
+However, in relation to acquisitions of distressed assets under the Insolvency and Bankruptcy Code 2016, the parties must submit a notification form to the CCI and obtain its approval before the Committee of Creditors approve the resolution plan.

 31) Pre-notification consultations

-Parties intending to file a notice with the CCI are encouraged to approach the CCI for an informal pre-filing consultation in case of any doubts/queries regarding the filing procedures or the information to be provided as part of the merger filing.
+Parties intending to file a notice with the CCI are encouraged to approach the CCI for an informal pre-filing consultation in case of any interpretational issues, queries regarding the filing procedures or the information to be provided as part of the merger filing.
 However, the advice given during such pre-filing consultation is non-binding and may not necessarily reflect the views of the CCI.

 32) Special rules on timing of notification in case of public takeover bids and acquisitions on stock exchanges